steveh250/Unix-Menu-Program/README.md

 This menu.c was written back in the 90's for an IBM AIX system running some PICK applications.
 Modified to run on Ubuntu (should compile fine on other platforms - it's pretty basic).

+NOTE:
+ - The menu app will decide whether to draw the menu in one or two columns depending on how many entries are in the menufile.
+ - If you use it or modify it, I'd appreciate a mention in the source code.

 Build on Ubuntu 16.04
 =====================
 1. Install curses libraries: 'sudo apt-get install libncurses5-dev libncursesw5-dev'